Hans Grünberg: Flying the Messerschmitt Me 262

-On 10 April, the United States Army Air Forces (USAF) Eighth Air Force sent 1,315 heavy bombers against German operations, attacking the airfields at Brandenburg-Briest, Rechlin-Lärz, Oranienburg, Neuruppin, Burg and Parchim.
+On 10 April, the USAAF Eighth Air Force sent 1,315 heavy bombers against German operations, attacking the airfields at Brandenburg-Briest, Rechlin-Lärz, Oranienburg, Neuruppin, Burg and Parchim.
 The bombers were escorted by 905 fighter aircraft.
 The bombers were intercepted by 30 Me 262 jet fighters.
 In this encounter, Grünberg shot down two Boeing B-17 Flying Fortress bombers.
 Grünberg claimed his last aerial victory on 19 April.
 That day, 20 Me 262s from JG 7 and I. Gruppe of Kampfgeschwader 54 (J), the jet fighter equipped Gruppe of the 54th Bomber Wing, intercepted USAAF bombers in the Dresden-Aussig-Pirna area.
 In the timeframe 12:14 to 12:34, six B-17 bombers of the 3rd Air Division were attacked by Me 262s from JG 7.
 Five B-17s were shot down, including one by Grünberg.
-In the second half of April, assumed in the timeframe 17 to 27 April, Grünberg joined Adolf Galland's Jagdverband 44 (JV 44—44th Fighter Detachment).
+In the second half of April, assumed in the timeframe 17 to 27 April, Grünberg joined Galland's Jagdverband 44 (JV 44—44th Fighter Detachment).